-The Bank and the Company, including a division of the Company, have been named as defendants in 21 individual actions asserting various claims under the federal securities laws and state common law arising out of the sale of auction rate securities (ARS).
-Of those 21 actions, three are pending and 18 have been resolved and dismissed with prejudice.
-The Bank and the Company were the subjects of a putative class action, filed in the United States District Court for the Southern District of New York, asserting various claims under the federal securities laws on behalf of all persons or entities who purchased and continue to hold ARS offered for sale by the Bank and the Company between March 17, 2003 and February 13, 2008.
+Deutsche Bank AG (the Bank) and the Company, including a division of the Company, have been named as defendants in 22 individual actions asserting various claims under the federal securities laws and state common law arising out of the sale of auction rate securities (ARS).
+Of those 22 actions, two are pending and 20 have been resolved or dismissed with prejudice.
+The Bank and the Company were the subjects of a putative class action, filed in the United States District Court for the Southern District of New York, asserting various claims under the federal securities laws on behalf of all persons or entities who purchased and continued to hold ARS offered for sale by the Bank and the Company between March 17, 2003 and February 13, 2008.
 In December 2010, the court dismissed the putative class action with prejudice.
 After initially filing a notice of appeal, the plaintiff voluntarily withdrew and dismissed the appeal in December 2011.
 The Bank was also named as a defendant, along with ten other financial institutions, in two putative class actions, filed in the United States District Court for the Southern District of New York, asserting violations of the antitrust laws.
 The putative class actions allege that the defendants conspired to artificially support and then, in February 2008, restrain the ARS market.
 On or about January 26, 2010, the court dismissed the two putative class actions.
-The plaintiffs have filed appeals of the dismissals.
+The plaintiffs have filed appeals of the dismissals with the Second Circuit Court of Appeals.
+On March 5, 2013, the Second Circuit affirmed dismissal of the two putative class actions.